fudgebucket27/LoopTradeSharp/README.md

 # LoopTradeSharp
 NFT Trading via the Loopring API in C#.
 This is more of a demo on how to make a valid trade between two accounts.
 You will need three seperate Loopring Accounts to use this demo.
 You will need a maker, taker and settler account.

-You need an appsettings.json file in the directory with the setting "Copy to Output Directory" set to "Copy Always" like below.
+You will need to create an appsettings.json file in the directory with the setting "Copy to Output Directory" set to "Copy Always" like below.

 ```json
 {